Yanzhou campaign

-The Yanzhou campaign (兖州战役 (Yǎnzhōu Zhànyì)), also known as the campaign at the central section of the Tianjin-Pukou Railway (津浦路中段战役 (Jīn Pŭ Lù Zhōng Duàn Zhànyì)), was a series of battles fought between the nationalists and the communists for the control of the town Yanzhou (兖州), which is today under the administration of Jining, and the region to the north of the town in Shandong, China during the Chinese Civil War in the post World War II era, and resulted in communist victory.
+The Yanzhou campaign (兖州战役 (Yǎnzhōu Zhànyì)), also known as the campaign at the central section of the Tianjin-Pukou Railway (津浦路中段战役 (Jīn Pŭ Lù Zhōng Duàn Zhànyì)), was a series of battles fought between the nationalists and the communists for the control of the town Yanzhou, which is today under the administration of Jining, and the region to the north of the town in Shandong, China during the Chinese Civil War in the post World War II era, and resulted in communist victory.

 Prelude

 By the summer of 1948, military setbacks had forced the nationalist army in Shandong into the defensive.
 The nationalists withdrew into major cities such as Jinan and Qingdao while stationing some forces along the Tianjin-Pukou Railway to secure the communication / transportation line.
 The communists decided to deploy their units in Shandong to annihilate the enemy gradually in the region from Tai'an in the north to Xue City (薛城 (Xue Cheng)) in the south.
 This would lead to encircling Xuzhou by linking up with the communist forces in southwestern Shandong.
 The success of this campaign would assist another communist summer offensive, the Eastern Henan Campaign.
 To carry out the plan, the local communists in Shandong decided to first take Tai'an and the surrounding regions in the north and south, thus cutting off the link between Yanzhou and Jinan, and then take the isolated Yanzhou and ambush any nationalist reinforcement sent for the town.